Pretty-Good-Freedom-Tech/brainstorm/README.md

 ## Setup

-Once installed, go to https://myCoolDomain.com/control/index.html to setup your relay.
-Detailed instructions are on the page.
-In brief: you will need to flip a few buttons and wait for a few hours, during which time hasenpfeffr will download follows, mutes and reports data from the network, calculate personalized webs of trust scores, and create blacklists and whitelists.
+Once installed, go to the home page at: https://myCoolDomain.com/control/index.html to setup your relay.
+Detailed instructions are on the home page.
+In brief: you will need to flip a few buttons and wait for about an hour, during which time hasenpfeffr will download follows, mutes and reports data from the network, calculate personalized webs of trust scores, and create your personalized blacklist and whitelist.
 Then, your WoT relay will be ready to curate filtered content (kind 1 notes, reactions, etc)!

 ## Customization